open-telemetry/opentelemetry-specification/specification/trace/api.md

 This means that operations on a Tracer, or on Spans, should have no side effects and do nothing.
 However, there is one important exception to this general rule, and that is related to propagation of a `SpanContext`:
-The API MUST create a [Propagated Span](#propagated-span-creation) with the `SpanContext` that is in the `Span` in the parent `Context`
-(whether explicitly given or implicit current) or it MAY return the same parent Propagated Span instance back from the creation method, if the parent is a Propagated Span (which it usually always is if no SDK is present).
+The API MUST create a [Propagated Span](#propagated-span-creation) with the `SpanContext` that is in the `Span` in the parent `Context` (whether explicitly given or implicit current) or, it MAY return the same parent Propagated Span instance back from the creation method, if the parent is a Propagated Span (which it usually always is if no SDK is present).
-If the parent `Context` contains no `Span`, an empty Propagated Span MUST be returned instead (having a SpanContext with all-zero Span and Trace IDs, empty Tracestate, and unsampled TraceFlags).
+If the parent `Context` contains no `Span`, an empty Propagated Span MUST be returned instead (i.e., having a SpanContext with all-zero Span and Trace IDs, empty Tracestate, and unsampled TraceFlags).
 This means that a `SpanContext` that has been provided by a configured `Propagator` will be propagated through to any child span and ultimately also `Inject`, but that no new `SpanContext`s will be created.